serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 You can also apply as many filters as you want.
 Each field you supply a value for will be applied in the order you define them.

-I also made an [`orderby` utility](https://github.com/Saeris/Flickr-Wormhole/blob/develop/src/resolvers/utilities/createOrder.js).
+I also made an [`orderBy` utility](https://github.com/Saeris/Flickr-Wormhole/blob/develop/src/resolvers/utilities/createOrder.js).
 It takes two inputs, `field` and `sort`, where `field` is an enumerable list of all the sortable field names, and `sort` will be the sorting direction, defaulting to ascending.

-Here's an example of it's use in a query:
+Here's an example of its use in a query:

 ```GraphQL
 photos(orderBy: { field: taken sort: desc }) {